GeniePress/docs/installation.md

 ## Sample Plugin

+Create a new plugin by running the following command

 `composer create-project geniepress/plugin`

-The sample plugin contains a sample Testimonial plugin.
+The sample plugin contains a sample Testimonial Component.

+Once installed check `plugin.php`

 ## Sample Theme

+Create a new theme by running the following command

 `composer create-project geniepress/theme`

+The sample theme contains Vue.js and tailwind.
+A sample contact-form is included for references.

 Once installed:

 `npm install`

-`npm watch`
+`npm run watch`

 Activate the theme